 - A. Write the probe sequence in the desired order.
 Write only one probe number per line.
 Measurements will automatically follow this sequence during the normalization process. - B. Save the normalization sequence in a file for future use. - C. Load a normalization sequence file. - D. Set the probe sequence order for the current normalization and return to the Normalization main page. - E. Cancel the edited sequence and return to the Normalization main page. - 3.
 Set the reference frequency as a target for the normalization process.
 If the option "Use probe-array average" is enabled, the reference frequency is automatically calculated from the average of the measured probe frequencies without their correction.
 If the box is disabled, set the reference frequency manually, in MHz. - 4.
 Set the relative tolerance limit +/-, in ppm relative to the frequency reference.
 This limit is used to validate the measurement result for the probe-array normalization.
 If the option "Default relative reference tolerance" is enabled (as requested by Metrolab), the default limit value is set, for the connected Probe-Array.
 If the box is disabled, set the limit value manually. - 5.
+The "Keep position on result warnings" box allows you, if enabled, to stay after a measurement on the current probe if measurement has a NaN (not a number) result.
+If the box is disabled, the next probe is automatically selected after a measurement. - 6.
 Displays the "Measurement Range" information used for normalization.
-The maximum measurement range is defined by the Probe-Array specifications. - 6.
-Write Comments to add to the normalization report file. - 7.
+The maximum measurement range is defined by the Probe-Array specifications.

+- 7. Write Comments to add to the normalization report file. - 8.
 Start a measurement of the current probe (see item 10).
 At start, you are automatically requested to save a pre-Normalization report file.